Skip to content

 We’ll be making updates to the program as we get closer to the conference, so be sure to check back for the most up-to-date agenda.
 You’ll find the conference schedule on this webpage you are currently viewing, scroll up to the “Program” section to find the conference agenda.

-What is the CCL Climate Advocate Training Workshop (CATW)?
+What is the CCL Climate Advocate Lobby Training?

-The Climate Advocate Training Workshop focuses on CCL, our history, and our methods for generating political will, as well as the basics of how to lobby Congress using CCL’s specific approach.
-The training occurs at our National and Regional Conferences, and when we are initiating a brand new group in a new area.
+The Climate Advocate Lobby Training focuses on CCL’s history and methods for generating political will, and the basics of how to lobby Congress using CCL’s specific approach.
+This training typically occurs at our National and Regional Conferences, and when we are initiating a brand new group in a new area.
 This training is required to lobby with CCL.
-There will be a shortened version of the workshop taking place at the conference but if you’re new to CCL or you have never attended this training before we strongly encourage you to attend the virtual version of the workshop before arriving in D.C.
+If you’re new to CCL or you have never attended this training before, please plan to attend the virtual version of the workshop on March 2nd, or watch the recording before arriving in D.C.

 Lobbying